salomalo/scratch-smarter/wp-content/plugins/calculated-fields-form/README.txt

 2. Inserting the form using the Classic Editor
 3. Inserting the form using the Gutenberg Editor
 4. Inserting the form using Elementor
+5. Inserting the form using Page Builder by SiteOrigin
-5. Sample calculated form
+6. Sample calculated form
-6. Calculated field settings
+7. Calculated field settings
-7. Calculator Form builder
+8. Calculator Form builder
-8. Editing general fields
+9. Editing general fields
-9. Available designs
+10. Available designs
-10. Add-ons section
+11. Add-ons section
-11. WooCommerce add-on
+12. WooCommerce add-on
-12. SalesForce add-on
+13. SalesForce add-on
-13. WebHook add-on, and its integration with Zapier
+14. WebHook add-on, and its integration with Zapier

 == Changelog ==

+= 1.0.291 =

+* Removes some deprecated functions from the PHP 7.2

+= 1.0.290 =

+* Modifies the dependencies (Checkbox, Radio Buttons, DropDown, Container fields, Calculated fields).
+* Modifies the date/time control for defining the aria-labels for screen readers.
+* Fixes an issue that causes the loopback request to the site fails, caused by the sessions management (Professional, Developer and Platinum versions of the plugin).
+* Includes a new attribute in the troubleshoot section for starting the session as soon as possible (in case of conflict with other plugins) (Professional, Developer, and Platinum versions of the plugin).
+* Modifies the PayPal Pro add-on (Platinum version of the plugin).

+= 1.0.289 =

+* Improves the Widgets for Page Builder by SiteOrigin.
+* Improves the Widgets for Elementor.
+* Includes a new block for inserting the results list shortcode in the Gutenberg editor (Professional, Developer and Platinum versions of the plugin).
+* Includes a new icon for inserting the results list shortcode in the Classic WordPress editor (Professional, Developer and Platinum versions of the plugin).
+* Modifies the module that generates the default email address used in the "from" attribute (Professional, Developer and Platinum versions of the plugin).
+* Fixes some errors in the CFF - CSV Generator add-on (Platinum version of the plugin).

+= 1.0.288 =

+* Implements new Widgets to allow the specific integration with the Page Builder by SiteOrigin.
+* Improves the integration with the other pages builders.
+* Modifies the Appearance/Widget, allowing to associate a class name to the form, and pass to it additional attributes (Professional, Developer and Platinum versions of the plugin).
+* Includes minimum changes in the CFF - WooCommerce add-on (Developer and Platinum versions of the plugin).

 = 1.0.287 =